 There are several salient observations to be made from the analyses reported above.
-These include the kind of data used in training, the size and variety of data collections, learning ability of various DL architectures informing their selection, need for customizing the models for improved performance, benefits of ensemble learning, and the imperative for localization to measure conformity to the problem.
+These include (i) the kind of data used in training, (ii) the size and variety of data collections, (iii) learning ability of various DL architectures informing their selection, (iv) need for customizing the models for improved performance, (v) benefits of ensemble learning, and (vi) the imperative need for localization to measure conformity to the problem.